 Saga village is one of the traditional villages in Detusoko, Ende district.
 Saga’s community themselves is a part of Lio tribes which also inhabit the village of Moni, near Kelimutu tricolored lake.
 Saga is an indigenous village that is not yet as well-known as other indigenous villages in Flores, such as; Bena Village or Wae Rebo.

-Saga’s villagers recently celebrated rituals of Nggua Saga, an annual ceremony is held for two weeks every September.
-The series of events began Sunday, August 24 to 4 September 2016.
+Saga’s villagers usually celebrated rituals of Nggua Saga, an annual ceremony is held for two weeks every September.
 This ritual is actually a thanksgiving for the abundance of harvest which is held to shows gratitude to the God Almighty for good harvesting that also means achieving success in life.

 For Lio tribe, Nggua is a tradition that already has been passed down to generations from their ancestors.
 Nggua is Lio’s life guides and community’s way of life that includes commands to fulfill and restrictions that must be obey.
 Lio tribe in Saga Village is still cling to Nggua in their lives.
 In context of society with a strong culture of agriculture, they are still practicing the series of rituals and culture in everyday life since the start of the first spade of the farm until after harvest time.